-All children and young people are expected throughout their period in secure care to participate in:
+All children throughout their period in secure care will be supported to participate in:

-- Education: each child or young person will have an individualised education plan, which will identify and support progress towards educational targets.
-Secure centres are subject to the same expectations and inspected against the same national standards as all schools.
-Each secure centre will offer education in line with the Curriculum for Excellence; national qualification and wider achievement awards; youth employment and training services; and liaison with external agencies such as colleges and training providers for transitions.
+- Education: each child will have an individualised education plan, which will identify and support progress towards educational targets.
+It is important that this plan is based on an understanding of the child’s learning needs and that they are supported to have these needs met and to make the most of their talents and abilities (Scottish Government, 2020).
+Secure care centres are subject to the same expectations and inspected against the same national standards as all schools.
+Each secure centre will offer education in line with the Curriculum for Excellence; national qualification and wider achievement awards; youth employment and training services; and in liaison with external agencies such as colleges and training providers for transitions.
+Children should benefit from a wide range of high quality educational, vocational and community-based experiences and qualifications (Scottish Government, 2020).
 Under the Education (Additional Support for Learning) (Scotland) Act 2009, all children subject to Compulsory Supervision Orders (CSOs) are deemed to have additional support needs which require to be identified and planned for.
-Children or young people not subject to CSOs may also have additional support needs.
+Children not subject to CSOs may also have additional support needs.
 The duties of education authorities and other agencies to develop and review coordinated support plans are set out in the legislation detailed in the resources below.

-- Interventions identified as part of the Child’s Plan: to address areas of need and risk.
+- Interventions identified as part of the Child’s Plan: to address needs, vulnerabilities and risk.